-- attribute to you a proportionate share of each relevant Fund's taxable income and tax credits; - calculate tax on your proportionate share of that income based on your prescribed investor rate (PIR) - you must give us your PIR, which will be 10.5%, 17.5% or 28% depending on your income (see "Prescribed Investor Rate" below); - pay this tax (PIE tax); and - adjust either your investment in the relevant Fund, or the amount paid to you, to reflect the PIE tax.
+- attribute to you a proportionate share of each relevant Fund's taxable income and tax credits; - calculate tax on your proportionate share of that income based on your prescribed investor rate (PIR) - you must give us your PIR, which will be 10.5%, 17.5% or 28% depending on your income (see Prescribed Investor Rate below); - pay this tax (PIE tax); and - adjust either your investment in the relevant Fund, or the amount paid to you, to reflect the PIE rules, subject to certain exceptions.
+Dividends received on such equities are usually fully taxable, with a credit allowed for any attached imputation credits (but not for any Australian franking credits).
+The Scheme is entitled to a tax credit for any withholding tax deducted from such dividends.
+Tax is not payable by the Scheme on any gains from the sale of such equities and no tax deduction can be claimed for any tax losses.